 We hope after reading this article you have learned the advantages and disadvantages of using a derma roller to encourage beard growth.

 Although few studies prove it’s a success, it has been known to facilitate a healthier, fuller, and longer beard if used alongside beard oil and proper beard maintenance.

-Remember, growing a beard takes time and the most important thing you need is patience.
-So hang in there, and you’ll have that thick beard in no time!
+Remember, growing a beard takes time, and patience is the most important thing you need.
+So hang in there, and you’ll have that thick beard soon!

 - Best Beards For Fat Guys – From Personal Experience - March 31, 2023

 - Best Beards For A Rectangle Face Shape - March 31, 2023